-The right games and interaction for your toddler should be fun, natural and promote bonding.
-Creative and imaginative games are critical elements for toddlers as they promote thinking “out of the box”, problem-solving abilities, resourcefulness, and build increasing confidence.
+The right games and interaction for your toddler should be fun, natural, and promote bonding.
+Creative and imaginative games are critical elements for toddlers since they promote thinking “out of the box”, problem-solving abilities, resourcefulness, and build increasing confidence.

 Specialty stores, catalogs, and websites are full of stimulating games and toys for toddlers.
-But you don’t need to spend a fortune, with a little preparation and very few dollars, you can create learning opportunities with everyday items and situations.
-It’s also reassuring to know that many games can be played spontaneously any time you have 15 or 20-minute of free time.
-Here are some ideas that you can use, especially for young toddlers 12-24 months of age.
-These games are loads of fun, easy and inexpensive.
-Your toddler won’t even know it, but as she plays, she’s learning valuable skills and building up her creativity capabilities.
+However, you don’t need to spend a fortune in toys.
+With a little preparation and very few dollars, you can create learning opportunities with everyday items and situations.
+It’s also reassuring to know that many games can be played spontaneously any time you have 15 or 20 minutes of free time.
+Here are some ideas that you can use, especially with young toddlers between 12 and 24 months of age.
+These games are loads of fun, easy, and inexpensive.
+Your child won’t even know it, but as she plays, she’ll be learning valuable skills and building up her creativity capabilities.

-Gather together 2 containers of different sizes, fill one with balls and add in a few animal figures.
+Gather two containers of different sizes.
+Fill one with balls and add in a few animal figures.
 Have your toddler separate the animals and put them in the second container.
-As she grows and becomes more mature, you can add to her safari experience by having her classify the animals by type, color or size.
+As she grows and becomes more mature, you can raise the challenge by having her classify the animals by type, color, or size.

 2. Zookeeper for building imagination and fine motor skills

-With home-made or dime-store animal masks, cut out the mouth area and place over any type of container (a tissue box is perfect.)
-Your toddler will love “feeding” the zoo animals with crackers, cereal or uncooked rice or pasta.
-As your little one becomes more skilled, you can add to the fun and learning with scoops, spoons and more complex instructions such as “Pasta to the lion”, “Crackers to the horse”
+With home-made or dime-store animal masks, cut out the mouth area and place it over any type of container (a tissue box is perfect).
+Your toddler will love “feeding” the zoo animals with crackers, cereal, or uncooked rice or pasta.
+As your little one becomes more skilled, you can add to the fun and learning by using scoops and spoons, or by giving more complex instructions such as “Give some pasta to the lion”, “Now give some crackers to the horse”.

 3. Worm hunt for building imagination and fine motor skills

-Fill a large bowl with sand, uncooked rice or pasta and add in a few “worms” (lightly cooked pasta) and have her search for and separate the worms.
+Fill a large bowl with sand, uncooked rice or pasta, and add in a few “worms” (lightly cooked pasta).
+Have your daughter search for and separate the worms.
 To make it more fun, you can add green food coloring to the pasta.

 1. Toddler train for coordination, auditory processing, and memory

-An obstacle course or maze is entertaining and so easy to create in any home: bedroom, hallway, kitchen or backyard are ideal.
+An obstacle course or maze is entertaining and easy to create in any home.
+You can build it in the bedroom, hallway, kitchen, or backyard.
 Just add toys, tunnels, chairs, foot ladders, and pillows and you’re ready to go.
 Tip: Large cardboard boxes make ideal “tunnels” for little ones and cost nothing.

 Social skills games

 Home-made flashcards with different emotions or emojis are perfect for quiet times.
-Take turns with your child pulling a random flashcard and imitating the expressions on the flashcards.
-It’s even more fun if parents, siblings and other friends join in.
+Take turns with your child pulling a random flashcard and imitating the expressions you got.
+It’s even more fun if parents, siblings, and other friends join in!

-Healthy social, physical and emotional development is fostered by activities that provide time and space to play, imagine and interact.
+Healthy social, physical, and emotional development is fostered by activities that provide time and space to play, imagine, and interact.
 These games are simple and inexpensive and it’s easy to add your own twists or variations or use them as inspiration for other games.
-Regardless of budget, size or spare time. virtually every home has myriad articles and situations that can be converted into learning aids and stimulating play for your little one.
+Regardless of one’s budget, size or spare time, virtually every home has a myriad articles and situations that can be converted into learning aids and stimulating play for your little one.

 *All plastic toys or pieces must be larger than 1.5 inches in diameter to avoid choking hazards in smaller children.
 Pasta should be lightly cooked to avoid choking or injuries.